Lucy Osburn: Nursing

 By December Lucy Osburn had trained 16 additional nurses at the first secular nurse training facility in the colony.
 Her efforts were soon obstructed by her lack of management and nursing experience, internal hospital politics, the opposition of the powerful surgeon Alfred Roberts, poor buildings, vermin problems and a series of scandals.
 Religion was a particular source of tension as Lucy Osburn instituted practices similar to that of High Church nursing orders despite Sydney Infirmary being a secular institution.
 As it was a time of heightened tensions between Roman Catholics and Protestants, the fear that she was secretly introducing Catholic practices was potent.
 One accusation, that of Bible-burning, resulted in a six-week Inquiry.
 She was vindicated, but suspicions remained.
 In 1873, at the Royal Commission on public charities, Roberts claimed that Nightingale had accused Osburn of "having views of her own...beyond the Nightingale system".
 Despite such concerns, the Commission concluded that Lucy Osburn had vastly improved patient care at the Infirmary.

 After this Report, conditions at the infirmary began to improve.
-In 1881 the Sydney Hospital Act abolished the Infirmary's old name and set up new conditions of management.
 In 1884, faced with another scandal and suffering ill health, Osburn resigned and returned to England.
 She had spent a total of 16 years and eight months working in Sydney.
 Despite all her difficulties, she had reformed nursing at Sydney Hospital; trained nurses who spread the Nightingale system of nursing to other hospitals; established that it was necessary for nurses to be trained rather than just learn from experience; and had validated a system of nursing that put the patient's welfare as the central concern of a nurse.

 From October 1886 Lucy Osburn lived in London and trained to be a district nurse with the Metropolitan and National Nursing Association for Providing Trained Nurses for the Sick Poor in their Own Homes (MNNA).
 Two years later she was appointed Superintendent of the MNNA's Newington and Walworth branch.